Tommaso Ciampa: #DIY reunion (2023–2026)

 Over the next few months, DIY vowed to win back the titles, but there were signs of dissension between Ciampa and Gargano as the former took on a more aggressive character.
 On the November 15 episode of SmackDown, Ciampa interrupted a title match between The Street Profits (Angelo Dawkins and Montez Ford) and defending champions Motor City Machine Guns (Alex Shelley and Chris Sabin), attacking both teams, but Gargano restrained him.
 On the December 6 episode of SmackDown, DIY defeated Motor City Machine Guns to win the titles for the second time after Gargano hit Sabin with a low blow, and subsequently revealing all the recent arguments to be a ruse, turning both Gargano and Ciampa heel.

 At the Royal Rumble on February 1, DIY successfully defended the titles against Motor City Machine Guns in a 2 out of 3 falls match with interference from The Street Profits who attacked them after the match.
 On the March 14 episode of SmackDown, #DIY lost the titles to the Street Profits, ending their second reign at 98 days.
-On the April 25 episode of SmackDown, they would attempt to regain the titles against the Street Profits in a critically acclaimed tables, ladders, and chairs match also involving the Motor City Machine Guns, where the Street Profits retained.
+On the April 25 episode of SmackDown, they lost to the Street Profits in a critically acclaimed tables, ladders, and chairs match also involving the Motor City Machine Guns, where the Street Profits retained.
+On the December 19 episode of SmackDown, DIY were defeated by Carmelo Hayes and Ilja Dragunov in what would be Ciampa's final match in WWE.

+On January 21, 2026, Ciampa announced he would not be renewing his contract when it expires, thus ending his 10-year tenure with WWE.

+All Elite Wrestling (2026–present)

+On the January 28, 2026 episode of Dynamite, Ciampa made his All Elite Wrestling (AEW) debut as a face, answering Mark Briscoe's open challenge for the AEW TNT Championship and would go on to defeat Briscoe for the title on Collision three days later.
+As TNT Champion, Ciampa made one successful defense the following week on Collision against Claudio Castagnoli and Roderick Strong in three-way match before losing it to Kyle Fletcher three days later on Dynamite, ending his reign at 11 days.
+In the following months, Ciampa would turn heel and would go on the challenge for several titles.
+Starting in May 2026, Ciampa began a feud with Jericho and would go on to defeat him at Dynamite: Beach Break on July 8 but would lose to him in a No Holds Barred match at Redemption on July 26 to end the feud.
+On August 30 at All In, Ciampa competed in the Casino Gauntlet match for an AEW World Championship opportunity.
+On September 26 at All Out, Ciampa unsuccessfully challenged Kazuchika Okada for the AEW International Championship.

 Other media

-As Tommaso Ciampa, he made his video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K20, WWE 2K22, WWE 2K23, and WWE 2K24.
+As Tommaso Ciampa, he made his video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.